Skip to main content

 The Food Science Department is equipped with a food processing pilot plant, as well as laboratories for food safety, food chemistry, nutritional science, metabolism and culinary science.
 You will learn how to test and monitor bacterial and viral activity in food products, perform tests to evaluate flavor of food and more.
 As part of the program, you will also receive training with pilot scale commercial processing equipment and participate in projects designed to simulate industry and business practices.

-Food Science student with jam
+Food Science student in class

 Our Graduates